 And interestingly, I’ve noticed that when I’m invited to a large home for a party everyone congregates in one space anyway, usually the kitchen.
 So I wonder… what’s the point of all those extra rooms if they aren’t even used during a party?

-Reason #4: Downsizing is Easier When You’re Younger
+Reason #4: Downsizing is Easier the Sooner You Start

 I’ve helped my fair share of baby boomers with the downsizing process and let me tell you… your 70-year-old self will thank you if you start this process now.
-The younger and more able-bodied you are, the easier the downsizing process.
-Downsizing is hard physical work.
-(Just ask my massage therapist, who gets lots of business from me when I’m in the middle of these projects!)
-Start now and your back will thank you later.
+Downsizing can be hard physical work and the younger your muscles are, the easier it will be!

 I hope this post gives you some food for thought when it comes to downsizing.
-Because whether you’re 18 or 80, the time to downsize is now.
+Because whether you’re 18, 80 or somewhere in-between, the time to downsize is now!